 The assessment of Fish Consumption is not based on zones, but rather is based upon the presence of fish consumption advisories for the main stem Delaware River and the tidal portions of its tributaries.
-Table 3.3 below indicates the portions of the River for which such advisories exist.
-Figure 9 shows how those advisories translate into use support for fish consumption in the Delaware River.
+Tables 3.14 - 3.16 below indicate the portions of the River for which such advisories exist.
+Figure 3.8 shows how those advisories translate into use support for fish consumption in the Delaware River.
+All portions of the Delaware River and Bay were found to have fish consumption advisories in place and so were assessed as not supporting the Fish Consumption use.